ELBEQQAL94/wearecuppa-/README.md

 ### finally

-I hopeful this docs helping you to understand my project about, and understand my code.
+I hopefuly this docs helping you to understand my project about, and understand my code.

 Thank's !